vasigiurgi/evi-cf-deep-learning-based-for-iv/README.md

+# Code to be UPDATED

 # Evidential deep learning-based multi-modal environment perception for intelligent vehicles
 KITTI Road, KITTI Semantic, Road Detection, Semantic Segmentation, Evidence Theory

 # Overview
 In this work, evidence theory is combined with a camera-lidar-based deep learning fusion architecture.
 The coupling is based on generating basic belief functions using distance to prototypes.
 It also uses a distance-based decision rule.

 # Installation

-_python 3.7_
-_tensorflow _
+**python 3.7

+tensorflow==2.8.0**

 # Getting Started
-Before running the _jupyter_, the user is advised to import the corresponding libraries and activation functions related to evidential formulation part:
+Before running the jupyter, the user is advised to import the corresponding libraries and activation functions related to evidential formulation part:
 _ds_layer_p2p_
 _DS1_activate_